devassistant/devassistant/docs/user_documentation.rst

 - GUI displays a window where you can modify some settings and choose from various assistant-specific options.
 - Click "Run" button and then just watch getting the stuff done.
-If your input is needed (such as confirming dependencies to install), devassistant will ask you, so don't go get your coffee just yet.
+If your input is needed (such as confirming dependencies to install), DevAssistant will ask you, so don't go get your coffee just yet.
 - After all is done, get your coffee and enjoy.